The pursuit of productivity

 Introducing cycling as a method of commuting has a range of benefits.
 It’s environmentally friendly, cheaper without fuel and parking costs, and cyclist commuters will probably feel calmer than when navigating rush-hour traffic by car.
 Most importantly, the physical activity is better for your body and mind.

 Research published in the BMJ has shown that cycle commuting has staggering health benefits, reducing the risk of death and the burden of chronic conditions.
-The study showed that once commuters had built cycling into part of their work routine, it became an integrated part of the working week and not a chore.
+Evidently, once commuters had built cycling into part of their work routine, it became an integrated part of the working week and not a chore.

 Encouraging cycling with cycle-to-work schemes and other employee benefits is a great way to kick-start this healthy habit.